 Closures in Python

-I don’t exactly make my sexy-times love affair with Lisp a secret.
-Imperative languages have their strengths, but I love my functional programming perks.
+I don’t exactly make my love affair with Lisp a secret.
+Imperative languages are just fine, but I love me some functional programming.

-I’ve recently started seriously digging into Python, though, and I think it’s going to be the Imperative Language That Makes Me Cry The Least.
-It’s got the holy higher-order trinity of map, reduce, and filter, syntactically-sugary list comprehensions, lambda expressions, and it even uses ** as the exponentiation operator, as God and Fortran intended.1 It also has closures, which are magic if you haven’t seen them before, so I’m going to yammer on about them for a bit.
+I’ve recently started seriously digging into Python, though, and I think it’s going to be the Imperative Language That Makes Me Cry The Least, at least until I come upon something better.
+It’s got the holy higher-order trinity of map, reduce, and filter, syntactically sugary list comprehensions, lambda expressions, and it even uses ** as the exponentiation operator, as God and Fortran intended.1 It also has closures, which are magic if you haven’t seen them before, so I’m going to yammer on about them for a bit.

 To be fair, I’m probably not the best person in the world to tell you about lexical closures.
 You really want Wikipedia.
 In brief, though, a closure is a function that can access state in the scope in which it was defined.
 An example would probably be clearest:2